telerik/kendo-ui-core/docs/framework/mvvm/bindings/value.md

 In the example, the second `option` is selected after calling the `kendo.bind` method.
 Its `value` attribute is equal to the value of the `id` field of the `selectedProduct`.
 If the user selects another option, the `selectedProduct` is set to the corresponding item from the `products` array.

-### Select with Options Created by Source Binding

-The example below demonstrates how to use the `value` binding with a `select` whose options are created by the `source` binding.
+Below is another example that demonstrates how to use the `value` binding with a `select` element whose options are created by the `source` binding.

 ###### Example